 This cycle is designed for your heavy cookware with tough food residue.
 This may take longer to finish, averaging from 2 hours and 19 minutes to 3 hours and 34 minutes.

-Provides a light wash and gentle dry for delicate or very fragile items.
+Provides a light wash and gentle drying for delicate or very fragile items.
 This usually takes between 1 hour and 35 minutes to 2 hours and 13 minutes to finish.

 This cycle is recommended to completely wash and dry a full load of normally soiled dishes.
 This may take 2 hours and 3 minutes to 3 hours and 10 minutes to complete.